-Defines the functions of the driver.
+spectrum.h Defines the functions of the driver.
 All definitions are taken from the file dlltyp.h.
-The functions itself are described below. spectrum.h
+The functions itself are described below.

+speerr.h

 Lists all and describes all error codes that can be given back by any of the driver functions.
-The error codes and their meaning are described in detail in the spcerr.h
+The error codes and their meaning are described in detail in the appendix of this manual.